Wolverine971/9takes/src/blog/enneagram/ideas-enneagramKeywordStrategy.md

 ## Meta Title

-Discover Your Enneagram Type: A Comprehensive Guide to Personality Typing
+Discover Your Enneagram type: A Comprehensive Guide to Personality Typing

 ## Meta Description